Xanax. Valium. Klonopin. Halcion. These are just some of the names for benzodiazepines, otherwise known as benzos.

 Each one of these variations comes in the form of an over-the-counter prescription.
 People commonly abuse benzos for their sedative properties, which is why they also have the nickname “the date rape drug.”

 If you have any of these substances present in your body and are required to take a drug urine test, laboratory technicians will flag your sample if they find significant levels of benzos in the search parameters.
 They will flag your results only if they find substantial levels of benzos.
-At this point, employers may make you ineligible for a job, suspend you, or terminate your employment.

 Companies and organizations use drug tests to mitigate risk.
-They want to make sure employees are not abusing drugs, whether that be benzos or barbiturates .
+They want to make sure people are not abusing drugs, whether that be benzos or barbiturates .
 It keeps the business running efficiently, reduces legal costs, and maintains a healthy bottom line.
 If you are curious about benzos showing up on drug testing, here is everything you need to know about the process.

 What Are Benzos?